markbaaijens/rpmusicserver/README.md

 [Top](https://github.com/markbaaijens/rpmusicserver#rp-music-server)

 ## Update RPMS
+You can update your RPMS-server on several ways:

-Update your RPMS-server by the web-interface:
+- by the web-interface:
-* Under Home, Version, click on the Update-button
+  - Under Home, Version, click on the Update-button

-You can also opt to update through ssh on rpms:
+- by ssh on rpms:
-* `ssh pi@rpms`
+  - `ssh pi@rpms`
-* `sudo update-rpms`
+  - `sudo update-rpms`
+- by a command:
+  - `curl rpms:5000/api/DoUpdateRpms -X post`

 Note.
 Update is disabled when there is no newer version found.